-- 1. Either: - a) A first degree from York St John University or any other approved university or institution of higher education; OR - Possess a professional qualification and/or experience which is recognized by the University as equivalent of a first degree through its procedures for recognition of prior certificated or experiential learning; - 2.
-Experience of the use of counselling skills at work, in education or the helping professions or in voluntary agencies; - 3.
-Satisfactorily completed a foundation course in counselling, normally at Certificate level; - 4.
-Demonstrable capacity to be self-aware and reflexive.
+- Possess a professional qualification and/or experience which is recognized by the University as equivalent of a first degree through its procedures for recognition of prior certificated or experiential learning - 2.
+Experience of the use of counselling skills at work, in education or the helping professions or in voluntary agencies - 3.
+Satisfactorily completed a foundation course in counselling, normally at Certificate level - 4.
+Demonstrable capacity to be self-aware and reflexive